 Most people are afraid of break-ins at night while they’re sleeping.
-In fact, most home invasions occur between the hours of 10:00am and 3:00pm during daylight hours while people are at work or running errands.
-Snow and cold temperatures are also deterrents — February has the fewest break-ins.
+In fact, most home burglaries occur between the hours of 10am and 3pm during daylight hours while people are at work or running errands.1 Burglary rates are highest in summer and lowest in winter.2

-Home burglary rates decreased from 2016-2017, but rates are still high.
-Just how often do robberies occur?
-It’s estimated that a burglary occurs every 13 seconds in the U.S. (this includes residential and non-residential break-ins).
-Here are some of the most recent residential burglary and home security statistics:
+In 2018, a burglary occurred every 25.7 seconds in the U.S. (this includes residential and non-residential break-ins).3 Here are some of the most recent residential burglary and home security statistics:

-- According to the FBI, 1 in every 36 homes will be burgled.
+- According to the FBI, 1 in every 36 homes will be burgled.4

-- Homes without a security system are 300% more likely to be burglarized, but only 17% of houses have home security systems.
+- Homes without a security system are 300% more likely to be burglarized, but only 17% of houses have home security systems.2

-Of course, these are national statistics, and your chances of a home invasion depend on where you live and other factors.
+Of course, these are national statistics, and your chances of a home burglary depend on where you live and other factors.

-The following crime statistics by city are based on data from the 2017 FBI Crime Report.
-We’ve listed the top 10 metropolitan areas with populations greater than 250,000, starting with the highest crime rates, per 100,000 people.
-(We bolded the cities listed in both lists.)
+The following crime statistics by city are based on data from the FBI’s 2019 Crime Report.
+We’ve listed the top 10 metropolitan areas with populations greater than 250,000, starting with the highest crime rates per 100,000 people.
+(We bolded the cities listed in two or more lists.)

 NOTE: The FBI website cautions against using its annual data for city rankings.
 “These rankings lead to simplistic and/or incomplete analyses that often create misleading perceptions adversely affecting cities and counties, along with their residents.”